alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

 }
 ```

+#### Getting Sensor Data Events

-To get the sensor updates:
+To register for the sensor updates:

 - In class where you want this data, extend that class with  `SensorUpdateDelegate`.
 - On viewDidAppear, do this